firedrakeproject/firedrake/docs/source/events.rst

 PETSc4py documentation sprint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Firedrakers and collaborators will be meeting to finally document PETSc4py in
+Firedrakers and collaborators met to finally document PETSc4py in
 Faversham, Kent from 27-31 March 2023.

 Firedrake '22